tcorral/Hydra_Extensions/Delegate/README.md

 ### Using require.js
 	require('utilities/events', 'utilities/array_indexOf', 'utilities/nodelist_to_array', 'delegate');
 #Usage
-To use Delegate you only need to extend or decorate the 'delegate-base-module'.
-See extend and decorate docs in [http://tcorral.github.io/Hydra.js/#documentation].
+To use Delegate you only need to extend the 'delegate-base-module'.
+See extend docs in [http://tcorral.github.io/Hydra.js/#documentation].
 ## Extending 'delegate-base-module'
 	Hydra.module.extend( 'delegate-base-module', 'new-module-with-delegation', function ( oBus )
 	{